The essential guide to the BMAT and UCAT

 How much do the tests cost?

-The fee for sitting the BMAT depends on when you decide to sit it (September is more expensive than November), and whether you are an international applicant or not.
+The fee for sitting the BMAT depends on when you decide to sit it and whether you are an international applicant or not.
 For that reason, fees can range between £49 and £122.
-The best way to find out how much it would cost for you to sit the BMAT is by visiting the Cambridge Assessment Admissions Testing website and comparing both sessions.
+There have been some changes to costs as a result of the financial difficulties experienced by many due to Covid-19, and a reimbursement scheme is in place.
+The best way to find out about this and how much it would cost for you to sit the BMAT is by visiting the Cambridge Assessment Admissions Testing website.

 How can I prepare for the tests?

 The UCAT website provides a comprehensive list of practice tests, question banks and question tutorials to help you prepare for sitting the test.
-The page also includes the 2019 official guide to the UCAT test, a link to the UCAT mobile app and a link to the UCAT YouTube channel – all valuable resources that can be used to supplement your test preparation.
-You might also find it useful to take a look at the candidate advice available on the UCAT website.
+The page also includes the 2020 presentation offering advice on the UCAT test, a link to the UCAT mobile app and a link to the UCAT YouTube channel – all valuable resources that can be used to supplement your test preparation.
+You might also find it useful to take a look at the tips from previous successful candidates on the UCAT website.